Associative algebra

-A commutative algebra is an associative algebra that has a commutative multiplication, or, equivalently, an associative algebra that is also a commutative ring.
+A commutative algebra is an associative algebra for which the multiplication is commutative, or, equivalently, an associative algebra that is also a commutative ring.

 In this article associative algebras are assumed to have a multiplicative identity, denoted 1; they are sometimes called unital associative algebras for clarification.
 In some areas of mathematics this assumption is not made, and we will call such structures non-unital associative algebras.
 We will also assume that all rings are unital, and all ring homomorphisms are unital.

-Many authors consider the more general concept of an associative algebra over a commutative ring R, instead of a field: An R-algebra is an R-module with an associative R-bilinear binary operation, which also contains a multiplicative identity.
-For examples of this concept, if S is any ring with center C, then S is an associative C-algebra.
+Every ring is an associative algebra over its center and over the integers.